Nemat-Allah-Aloush/Real-Python/README.md

 ### [Level 2](https://github.com/Nemat-Allah-Aloush/Real-Python/tree/master/Problems/Level-2)
 1. [Sorting using Lambda](https://github.com/Nemat-Allah-Aloush/Real-Python/blob/master/Problems/Level-2/Sorting%20with%20lambda.ipynb): The problem is to sort the words of a sentence alphabetically, according to the last letter of each word, using `lambda`.
+2. [Whitspace seperated numbers](https://github.com/Nemat-Allah-Aloush/Real-Python/blob/master/Problems/Level-2/whitespace_seperated_numbers.ipynb): The problem is to sort numberes entered by the user as strings.

 ## [Basic Revesion](https://github.com/Nemat-Allah-Aloush/Real-Python/blob/master/Basic_Revesion.ipynb)
 Basics of Dictionary, list, tuple, set and string.